shakedo/cloud-blender/README.md

 ## Very Easy to Use
-Example of reteriving all the nodes in a region
+Example of reteriving all the nodes in a region:

 ```javascript
 var cloud = require('cloudBlender'),